andrewlee229/redditTrends/README.md

 redditTrends
 ============

-Web application graphs trends of keywords on Reddit, similar to Google Trends
+Web application that graphs trends of keywords on Reddit, similar to Google Trends.
+In progress